searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 <details>
   <summary>Click to see a general list of enabled pieces (contains spoilers.)</summary>

-  - Most black marble pieces used in Dvergr structures.
+  - All black marble pieces used in Dvergr structures.
   - All Dvergr furniture.
   - Most Dvergr wooden structures.
   - Dvergr demisters.